wikiknights/cs-materials/src/intro-to-c/loops/loop-practice-answers.md

+---
-# Loop Practice (Solutions)
+title: Loop Practice (Solutions)

-*Originally created by Jerrett Longworth and Idel Martinez in Spring 2021.
-Appended by Jerrett Longworth in Summer 2022.*
+author:
+  - Jerrett Longworth
+  - Idel Martinez
+---

 @.
 Create a program that prints all even numbers from 1 to 50 inclusive.
 (You must use a loop.)